webcreate/infinite-ajax-scroll/docs/getting-started.md

 **Container**: This is an element in which child elements (items) will be appended.
 This is usually a `div`, `ul` or `table` tag, but can be anything.

-**Item**: This are elements that live inside the container.
-This can be `div`'s, `li`'s, `article`, table rows (`tr`) and anything else.
-Important is that the element is a direct child of the container.
+**Items**: These are elements that live inside the container.
+This can be `div`'s, `li`'s, `article`, table rows (`tr`) or anything else.
+Important is that the elements are a direct child of the container.
 Items for the next page will be inserted after the last item inside the container.

 **Pagination**: This is the element that contains your pagination links, like next and previous page.
 Infinite Ajax Scroll will automatically hide this element.